robmasocco/AOS-TAG/ideas.md

 Compute a fair exceeding estimate of the buffer size in *init_module*, using 80 chars lines * 32 levels * how many max instances the module is started with.

-Return *-ENOMEM* or similar on open if allocation fails or memory is insufficient.
+Return *-ENOMEM* or similar on *open* if allocation fails or memory is insufficient.

 Write stuff on lines, separating data with tabs.

-Compute the size of the file as you produce it with subsequent calls to _sprintf_.l, and store it in a struct together with a pointer to the buffer holding the contents.
+Compute the size of the file as you produce it with subsequent calls to _snprintf_.

+Operations marked as *nops* should return some kind of *errno* value to indicate that they're not implemented.

 ## OPEN